North Narrabeen

 In terms of cultural diversity, North Narrabeen records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-North Narrabeen's population was found to have 78.2% born in Australia, with 90.1% being citizens, and 90.0% speaking English only at home, aligning with the wider region's averages.
-Christianity was the predominant religion, comprising 49.5% of North Narrabeen's population.
-However, Judaism was overrepresented, making up 0.1% compared to Greater Sydney's 0.3%.
+North Narrabeen's population, born in Australia, was 78.2%, with 90.1% being citizens and 90.0% speaking English only at home.
+Christianity was the dominant religion, comprising 49.5%.
+Judaism, however, was overrepresented at 0.1% compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity